developersIndia/.github/README.md

 - Bring together developers in India & uplift the scenario of tech workers in our country.
 - Make a strong and powerful culture of free and open-source software.
 - Help and nurture next generation of programmers.
-- Connect different communities & user groups span India.
-This includes collaboration with literllay every small separate communities.
 - Provide Opportunities and Mentorship

-## What's ahead

-We will keep updating the status of what are we planning to do right here on our blog as well as on our subreddit.
-If you have any suggestions drop by on our discord, or just email us at [contact.developersindia@gmail.com](contact.developersindia@gmail.com)

-## Wanna help us

-Join us in our journey to make the developersIndia community even bigger and stronger by sponsoring us on [opencollective]().